KU Libraries: Proxy Borrower Card

 - The Proxy should have a valid photo ID and be 18 years of age or older.

 - Proxy Borrower Card Application Forms are available from any KU Libraries service desk or may be printed from the web (PDF).

 - A paper copy application form with original signatures is required for each proxy card requested.

 - Completed application forms require signatures for both the Proxy Sponsor and the Proxy and may be submitted with one of these methods:

-- In person to the Circulation Business Office in Watson Library.
+- In person to the Circulation Business Specialist in Watson Library.

-- As PDF attachment to email sent to Circulation Business Office at email@example.com.
+- As PDF attachment to email sent to Circulation Business Specialist at firstname.lastname@example.org.

 - Where Accepted.